dc-js/dc.js/web/docs/api-latest.md

 var chart3 = dc.scatterPlot(compositeChart);
 ```

+#### .existenceAccessor([accessor])
+Get or set the existence accessor.
+By default, the existence accessor checks if the
+reduced value is truthy.
+If a point exists, it is drawn with symbolSize radius and
+opacity 1; if it does not exist, it is drawn with hiddenSize radius and opacity 0.

 #### .symbol([type])
 Get or set the symbol type used for each point.
 By default the symbol is a circle.
 See the D3
 [docs](https://github.com/mbostock/d3/wiki/SVG-Shapes#wiki-symbol_type) for acceptable types.